Lukas238/calibre-web-catalog-generator/README.md

 - Search bar to filter books by title.
 - Sort books by title, author, or date added.
 -  View as grid or list.
+-  QR code generator to quick link and share the catalog.

 ## Installation